fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6d.md

 }
 ```

-That is, in the <i>onSuccess</i> callback, the <i>queryClient</i> object first reads the existing <i>notes</i> state of the query and updates it by adding a new note, which is obtained as a parameter of the callback function.
+That is, in the <i>onSuccess</i> callback, the <i>queryClient</i> object updates the existing <i>notes</i> state of the query by using the previous state and adding the new note to it.
+The previous state of the query is provided as a parameter to the updater function, and the new note is obtained as a parameter of the callback function.
 The value of the parameter is the value returned by the function <i>createNote</i>, defined in the file <i>requests.js</i> as follows:

 ```js
 export const createNote = async (newNote) => {